-© 2014 Design 2000 Pty Ltd. Fair Dealing reserved.
-No part of this publication may be reproduced in any other publication without the prior written permission of the copyright holder.
+© 2018 Design 2000 Pty Ltd. All rights reserved.
+No part of this publication, or any software included with it may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, including photocopying, electronic, mechanical, recording or otherwise, without the prior written permission of the copyright holder.